casmacdo/rust-skills/src/control_structures.md

 Loops allow us to do stuff fast.
 Rust has three loop types: for, loop, and while.

 For loops run for perscribed iterations.
 In the example below, I created an array filled with events from a rec-league hockey game in which a player on the other team punched me, cowered behind the ref after I confronted him, and his teammate tried to intimidate the smallest player on our team.
-The for loop runs through the elements in the array, and the println! macro outputs each event and an intenisty integer.
+The for loop runs through the elements in the array, and the println! macro outputs each event with an intenisty integer.
 The intensity integers increase exponentially.

 ```rust,editable